ekand/Bot-Template/README.md

 # Bot-Template

-A cookiecutter template for a discord bot with [NAFF](https://github.com/Discord-Snake-Pit/NAFF) made by [Kigstn](https://github.com/Kigstn)
+A cookiecutter template for a discord bot with [interactions.py](https://github.com/interactions-py/interactions.py) adapted by [Erik K Anderson](https://github.com/ekand) from the template by [Kigstn](https://github.com/Kigstn)

-Made for users to get started making discord bot easier.
+Made for users to get started making discord bots more easily.

 # Features